tu4mo/teg/README.md

 ## Templates

 * A template is just a folder that contains files used to generate new files.
-* By default, teg looks for templates in `~/.teg/templates` directory.
+* Place templates in `~/.teg/templates` directory.
 * Template's files and folders named `_index(.*)` are automatically renamed to the file specified in the <file> parameter.

+### Example of a template

-### Example of a template for React component with CSS
+A template can contain anything.
+Here's any example of a template to create React component classes, with a CSS file.

 #### ~/.teg/templates/react-class/\_index.js